FIX: TunnelBear VPN Netflix error

 You can open the content in incognito or private browsing, which means locally stored data like cache/cookies won’t be accessed by Netflix.

-Secure yourself now by installing Cyberghost, a leader in the VPN market.
+Secure yourself now by installing Cyberghost (77% flash sale).
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access and will keep you away from compatibility problems.

 Solution 2: Disable location services